kainino0x/cis565-2015-webgl-deferred-shading/README.md

 `WEBGL_draw_buffers`.
 You can check for support on [WebGL Report](http://webglreport.com/).

-Google Chrome works best on all platforms.
+Google Chrome seems to work best on all platforms.
 If you have problems running the starter code, use Chrome or Chromium, and make sure you have updated your browser and video drivers.

+In Moore 100B/C, both Chrome and Firefox should work.

+See below for notes on profiling/debugging tools.

 ## Requirements